Knowing and making beauty: three ideas from the art of science

 About the speakers:

-María Paula Escobar Tello is Senior Lecturer in Environmental Geography at Bristol Veterinary School.
+María Paula is Senior Lecturer in Environmental Geography at Bristol Veterinary School.
 Her research explores tensions and intersections between livestock farming, conservation and the environment, drawing from studies of regulation as governance, more-than-human geographies, Planetary Health and the politics of materiality.
-She leads interdisciplinary teams in their work in different regions of Colombia, including the high altitude páramos of Boyacá and the rainforests of the Amazon.
-She is an experienced science communicator and a 2023 Fellow of the Association of British Science Writers, with a footprint in the BBC, the Hay Festival, Wired, art exhibitions, cultural festivals and Colombian national and regional radio and newspapers.
+She leads interdisciplinary teams in different regions of Colombia, including the high altitude páramos of Boyacá and the rainforests of the Amazon.
+She is an experienced science communicator and a 2023 Fellow of the Association of British Science Writers, with a footprint in the BBC, the Hay Festival and Wired.

-There's no charge for entry and tickets aren't essential but they do guarantee you a seat.
+Tickets: There's no charge for entry and tickets aren't essential but they guarantee you a seat.

 This is a seated event.
 The seats are 485 mm wide, 553 mm deep and the seat is 456 mm from the floor.
 Some seats with arms are available.